Link to Representation for Child Support Modification Representation for Child Support Modification

 To successfully modify child support, the change in circumstances must be substantial and well-documented.
 Our Minnesota child support modification attorneys can assist you in gathering the necessary financial records, tax returns, pay stubs, bank statements, and medical bills to present a strong case for modification.

+Link to What Qualifies as a “Substantial” Change?
 What Qualifies as a “Substantial” Change?

 Not all financial changes qualify for a modification.
 The court follows specific guidelines to determine whether a change in child support is justified.
 Generally, the following two criteria must be met: